JiakaiW/EfficientSurfaceCodeSim/README.md

 # surface_erasure_decoding
 Simulate and decoder surface code with erasure (assuming perfect erasure convertion) [Stim](https://github.com/quantumlib/Stim)'s c++ code

-Features highly abstracted and customizable noise modelling capability that supports
+Features highly abstracted and customizable noise modelling classes that supports
 1. simulating and decoding perfect erasure conversion
 2. injecting fixed number of errors into the circuit
+3. vectorization of instruction generation for 1. and 2. by using numpy

 # Direct Monte-Carlo usage:
 1. use Docker to build a container and store in DockerHub.